 What are your thoughts on women who are working in the sex industry?

-Or you may have travelled from overseas to find work.
+Or if you work in a lower-end brothel, you may have travelled from overseas to find work.
 Being from a culturally and linguistically diverse background, you have trouble accessing traditional support services due to language barriers or your visa status.

-Your work environment doesn’t bear describing, but you work on the street and life is often chaotic.
-If you’re working in a low-end brothel, it’s often dark, small and cramped.
-Both options can be dangerous, and one thing is for sure; you can often feel isolated and vulnerable.
+Work on the street means life is often chaotic.
+If you’re working in a low-end brothel, it's often dark, small and cramped.
+Both options can be dangerous and one thing is for sure, you can often feel isolated and vulnerable.

 Regardless of the circumstances or barriers these women face, the stigma and stereotypes that society has about sex work often leads to the women facing social isolation or discrimination.
-This can further compound the disadvantage or marginalisation they face.
+This can further compound their disadvantage or marginalisation.